 I quietly asked myself if Stan was showing signs of “Corporate Traumatic Stress Disorder” (CTSD?)

 Before anyone completely dismisses this as not a thing, let's ask ourselves this;

-Why do employees come in the door with an “us vs. them” attitude towards management?
+Why do employees come in the door of a "new employer" with an “us vs. them” attitude towards management?